 “To attempt an understanding of Muad’Dib without understanding his mortal enemies, the Harkonnens, is to attempt seeing Truth without knowing Falsehood.
 It is the attempt to see the Light without knowing Darkness.
 It cannot be.”

 Frank Herbert’s Dune novel has seen several screen adaptations.
-A Dune film adaptation was proposed almost as soon as the novel was released.
-Below is a summary of the major events in the development of Dune as either a feature film or a series.
+A Dune film adaptation was proposed almost as soon as the novel was released in 1965.
+Below is a summary of the major events in the development of Dune film & series adaptations.

 Jodorowsky’s Dune has often been called the greatest movie that was never made.
 It is beyond a doubt it influenced a great many movies from Star Wars to Alien and even The Fifth Element.
 Yet, I am glad it was never made.
 This adaptation was by the director’s own account not faithful to the source material.
 The 2013 documentary on the troubled production has an interview in which the director refers in a controversial way to the project.
 He admits his intention was to ‘rape’ the source material.
 For an overview of the Jodorowsky’s Dune check out the video below created by Quinn.